thebullishbitcoiner/bullishdecoder/README.md

 ## Usage

-1. Paste a BOLT12 offer/invoice string or Lightning address into the input field
+1. Paste a BOLT12 offer/invoice string, Lightning invoice, or Lightning address into the input field
 2. Click "paste" to paste from clipboard
 3. View the decoded output in the terminal-style interface